Upcoming Marvel Comics May 2021 revealed: Heroes Reborn launches

 The Marvel Comics May 2021 solicitations are here, listing all of the upcoming Marvel 2021 comic books, collections, covers, and more.

-'Heroes Reborn' is the big new launch of May, Doctor Doom has found someone to marry him, Boba Fett is coming to Marvel Comics, Shang-Chi gets a new ongoing series, and Marvel introduces the first Hulk ever (sidestepping Bruce Banner by about 10,000 years), plus much more is coming in May,
+'Heroes Reborn' is the big new launch of May, Doctor Doom has found someone to marry him, Boba Fett is coming to Marvel Comics, Shang-Chi gets a new ongoing series, the X-Men go corporate, and Marvel introduces the first Hulk ever (sidestepping Bruce Banner by about 10,000 years), plus much more is coming in May,

 Marvel is putting a DC Comics-ish spin on the original 1996 Heroes Reborn.
 But it's the '96 event in name only.
 The 2021 version is more like 'Heroes Unborn' - i.e. in this alternate reality the Avengers never formed and were more or less replaced by the Squadron Supreme.